Note that some exciting happenings are planned for the 10th edition of this premier event.

 Please note that while the 50 kilometer competitors will enjoy all the benefits cited in the preceding paragraph, there are three differences that apply to the competitors in this category.

-- 50 K competitors will not qualify for Hampshire 100 Hardcore status
+- 50 K and team competitors will not qualify for Hampshire 100 Hardcore status

-- 50 K competitors will not qualify for New England Endurance Series points
+- 50 K and team competitors will not qualify for New England Endurance Series points

 Sorry---Absolutely no refunds after July 31st.
 Refunds prior to that date, for whatever reason, including event cancellation, will have a $30 processing fee.